nulib/humanities-open-books/_books/elizabethan-dramatic-authorship.md

 thumbnail: #filename
 ebook:
 print:
-description: "Internal Evidence and Elizabethan Dramatic Authorship provides one the earliest attempts to write a theoretical method for evidence within plays to help determine authorship or to help distinguish the work of one author from another.
-Samuel Schoenbaum's study remains valuable, for the attempt to attribute unattributed plays to one or another author remains an ongoing conversation within early modern scholarship today."
 ---
+_Internal Evidence and Elizabethan Dramatic Authorship_ provides one the earliest attempts to write a theoretical method for evidence within plays to help determine authorship or to help distinguish the work of one author from another.
+Samuel Schoenbaum's study remains valuable, for the attempt to attribute unattributed plays to one or another author remains an ongoing conversation within early modern scholarship today.